bradymiller/bradymiller.github.io/todo/index.md

 1. Visolve add rows lists and default on for the active box.
 1. Visolve import lists.
 1. Visolve 1500 pdf settings.(reviewed; good feature and I will integrate it, if necessary)
+1. Scott assets cleanup in build.xml(now in codebase; document process and update stuff on bower wiki page)
 1. Matrix Zend patient validation module.(already committed into codebase; need to get the modify demographics 'edit' zend module popup to work smoothly and remove the 'closeBeforeOpening=1')
 1. Kevin M. EDI module.(already committed into codebase, but need to go through each script and incorporate html escaping)
 1. Matrix doc from 3rd party scanner/webcam.(possible license issues; awaiting clarification)